olebole/irafdoc/doc/language.stty.rst

   	cl&gt; stty play=filename delay=2000
   </p>
   <p>
-  would playback the file <tt>"filename"</tt>, with a delay of 2 seconds following echo of each line of recorded input text.
+  would playback the file <span style="font-family: monospace;">"filename"</span>, with a delay of 2 seconds following echo of each line of recorded input text.
   </p>
   <p>